By Patricia H. Latham

 The Individuals with Disabilities Education Act (IDEA) says that each child who has a disability and needs special education and related services will receive a free and appropriate public education (FAPE).
 Here’s a closer look at FAPE.

-Mar 3rd at 4:00 pm
+Mar 23rd at 2:00 pm

-Sign up for your weekly email newsletter, for you and your family.
+Sign up for weekly emails with helpful resources for you and your family.